RohitRavindra-dev/DS-Algo-Hub/README.md

 ## 🧹 Housekeeping

 - `.class` files and other build artifacts are ignored via `.gitignore`.
-- Keep `solutionLogic.txt` concise and clear for future reference.
+- Keep `solutionLogic.md` concise and clear for future reference.

 ---